Primary (LDS Church): Primary in the church today

-Presently, the worldwide Primary provides Sunday school and church-related activities to approximately 1.1 million Latter-day Saint children.
-In most congregations, optional nursery care and supervision is available for children from 18 months to age 3.
-Classroom instruction begins for three-year-olds and continues to age 12, with classes grouped by age.
-At age 12, children begin to attend Sunday School and the Young Men or Young Women programs.
+Primary provides Sunday teachings and church-related activities to approximately 1.1 million Latter-day Saint children.
+In most congregations, a nursery class is available for children from 18 months to age 3.
+Classroom instruction begins for three-year-olds and continues to age 11, with classes grouped by age.
+At the beginning of the year they turn 12, children begin to attend Sunday School and the Young Men or Young Women programs.
 The Primary has its own songbook, made up of original songs and hymns modified for children.